 Best time of year for South African safari Planning your first safari?
 Or your fifty-first?
 Here is your guide to the best time of year for South African safari

-South Africa boasts 250+ sunny days a year (300 if you’re in Madikwe), but the best time of year for a South African safari depends on more than sunny skies.
-Madikwe’s 300 sunny days might sound perfect, but there are a few caveats—and no, that’s not a tiny cave dwelling for hyenas pups.
+South Africa boasts 250+ sunny days a year (300 if you’re in Madikwe Game Reserve), but the best time of year for South African safari depends on more than sunny skies.
+Madikwe’s 300 sunny days might sound ideal, but there are a few caveats—and no, that’s not a tiny cave dwelling for hyenas pups.

-If you’re not a fan of heat, midsummer in Madikwe might have you ready to dive naked into a pool of hippos-expect 40ºC plus.
-Similarly, if cold early mornings in the bush don’t sound appealing and steaming hot coffee with Amarula won’t cut it, winter in Madikwe might not be your cup of tea, over night-time temperatures can drop to 2 ºC in winter.
+If you’re not a fan of heat, midsummer in Madikwe might have you ready to dive naked into a pool of hippos (expect 40ºC plus).
+Similarly, if cold early mornings in the bush don’t sound appealing and steaming hot coffee with Amarula won’t cut it, winter in Madikwe might not be your cup of tea, either (night-time temperatures can drop to 2 ºC in winter).
 We love crisp mornings and balmy summer sunsets.
-But lets dive in a little deeper and look at the climate of each area in more detail.
+But lets dive in a little deeper and look at the climate of each area in this diverse country.
+And of-course, how these unique climates influence the safari experience.

 May to October is best

 The short answer?
 The best time of year for safari in South Africa is between May and October—and we’ll tell you why.
 But we wouldn’t totally rule out low season.
-There are benefits to travelling outside the peak months, especially if you’re working to a budget consider traveling in green season-before May or after October.
+There are benefits to travelling outside of peak season.
+If you’re working to a budget consider traveling in green season-thats before May or after October.

 Why the Sun Always Shines on Safari?